DENT 7244B - Specialist Clinical Paediatric Dentistry III Part 2

 These “achievement” cases are cases selected by the student to highlight their achievements during the program and the range of cases managed.
 The principle of the “achievement” cases is to ensure a broad range of clinical cases is obtained and treatment is provided and supported by current research and literature.

 There is an expectation that students present five to six clinical cases each semester, the most comprehensive of these will be included in the “twelve achievement cases” submitted for their final assessment in third year.
 These case reports will be assessed based on the presentation style, pre-operative, peri-operative and post-operative management.
 In addition, appropriate literature to support their respective management of each case.

 Students will complete a comprehensive logbook of patients in accordance with the Guidelines for Accreditation and Training in Paediatric Dentistry, 2010.
 The patient logbook is computerised and satisfies the requirements of the Dental Board of Australia and other registering authorities overseas such as the Royal Australasian College of Dental Surgeons.
 The logbook will serve as a reference of the relative clinical case mix of patients seen; treatments performed and will aid continual assessment of each postgraduate.
 The registrar logbooks will be audited at the end of each semester.
 This process will aid in the clinical experience all postgraduate students receive and to expose the postgraduate students to a wide variety of cases.
-The logbook will also form part of the clinical assessment for each semester and will form part of their overall assessment during their final examination in October or November of the third year.
+The logbook will also form part of the clinical assessment for each semester and will form part of their overall assessment during their final examination in October of the third year.

 Assignments / Presentations